LukeSmithxyz/voidrice/README.md

 ## Want even more?

 My setup is pretty modular nowadays.
-I use several suckless program that are meant to be configured and compiled by the user and I also have separate repos for some other things.
+I use several suckless programs that are meant to be configured and compiled by the user and I also have separate repos for some other things.
 Check out their links:

 - [dwm](https://github.com/lukesmithxyz/dwm) (the window manager I usually use now which is fully compatible with this repo)